TeamMH/minehut.xyz/pages/faq/ingame/upload.md

 # Uploading Worlds

-Uploading Worlds have been Depricated.
+Uploading Worlds have been deprecated.
 Use the **File Manager** instead.